WGNA-FM: Recognition and influence

 At the time of its launch, WGNA was one of the first FM country music stations in the Northeast and with its powerful signal was able to reach and even rate in markets far from the Capital District where country music was either nonexistent or on low-power AM stations.
 As Baby Boomers who grew up with Rock and Pop in the Northeast moved into their mid-30s and early 40s, bought homes in the suburbs and raised families, they discovered that they could relate to the stories told in country music.
-It wasn't just for people who grew up on farms and in rural areas.
-Country music stations in Glens Falls, Utica, the Hudson Valley and even Springfield, Massachusetts owe some debt to WGNA's success and/or influence in those areas.
+It was not just for people who grew up on farms and in rural areas.
+Country music stations in Glens Falls, Utica, the Hudson Valley and even Springfield, Massachusetts, owe some debt to WGNA's success and/or influence in those areas.